me-megov/t004/README.md

 ## Performance

+### Testbed hardware

+The workstation with i7-920, 12G RAM, 80Gb SSD Intel DC S3510.
+OS: Debian Stretch 9.4, x86_64.
+Java: Oracle JDK 1.8 upd 101

 ### Common considerations

-After analysing processing performance in many different configurations, some initial and obvious considerations are appears:
+After analysing performance in different configurations, there are some
+considerations:
  - BUF IO method is faster than NIO in singlethreaded environment, my own current 'readLine from ByteBuffer' implementation is dumb and slow.
  - AUT is slower than TRM.
 Yes, Google's code is better! ;)
- - PAR IO method effectively increase the performance, when the task count is equals the CPU core count, the performance is the best.
-Further increasing task count do not give any effect.
+ - PAR IO method effectively increase the performance.
+When the tasks count matches the CPU core count, the performance is the best.
+Further increasing tasks count do not give any effect.
 Of course, the disk subsystem have to do well parallel IO processing.
 I use SSD so in was not an issue.

 ### Detailed test results

+The baseline is formed by SEQ:BUF implementation.
+The large test case give processing speen of 380k log records per second.
+Due to unoptimized inner loop in NIO, the singlethreaded performance with TRM was 286k log records per second.
+My own AUT implementation is slower - 247k log records per second.
+Parallel log processing largely improves the results of NIO backend.
+Using two tasks it reaches 567k in TRM and 471k in AUT.
+Further increasing tasks count are also increases the perfomance: 4 tasks gives 973/727k log records (TRM/AUT), 8 tasks gives 1200/945k log records (TRM/AUT).
+The test stats reports are included in 'files/*/stats.txt.*'

+## Docker containerization

+To containerize the example I use gradle-docker-plugin v3.3.4 from bmushko.
+The appropriate Gradle tasks areж
+ - dckCreateDockerfile - creates Dockerfile
+ - dckBuildImage - builds a complete image.
+This task is not dependant of Gradle's build task, so you have to do "gradle build" before running any docker tasks.
+ - dckCreateContainer - creates the container
+ - dckLog - run the whole installation in docker with loogin out stdout.

-# IMPORTANT, BUT UNIMPLEMENTED YET:
+## IMPORTANT, BUT UNIMPLEMENTED YET:
  - there is no parsing v4-into-v6 string representation with both colons and dots, like '::FFFF:10.10.10.10'
- - no Docker containerization.
-Due to lack of time.